tobalo/gogent/README.md

 3. Gemini API analyzes the log content using gemini-1.5-flash-8b model
 4. Analysis results are sent back through NATS if reply subject exists
 5. Messages are persisted in `AGENT_STREAM` with `AGENT_CONSUMER` subscription
+6. Both original logs and AI analysis are stored in SQLite database

 ## Technical Details